Nella Larsen: Quicksand (1928)

 The novel develops Crane's search for a marriage partner.
 As it opens, she has become engaged to marry a prominent Southern Negro man, whom she does not really love, but with whom she can gain social benefits.
 In Denmark she turns down the proposal of a famous white Danish artist for similar reasons, for lack of feeling.
 By the final chapters, Crane has married a black Southern preacher.
 The novel's close is deeply pessimistic.
 Crane had hoped to find sexual fulfillment in marriage and some success in helping the poor Southern blacks she lives among, but instead she has frequent pregnancies and suffering.
 Disillusioned with religion, her husband, and her life, Crane fantasizes about leaving her husband, but never does.
-"She sinks into a slough of disillusionment and indifference.
+Instead, "[s]he sinks into a slough of disillusionment and indifference.
 She tries to fight her way back to her own world, but she is too weak, and circumstances are too strong."

+Critics were impressed with the novel.
+They appreciated her more indirect take on important topics such as race, class, sexuality, and other issues important to the African-American community rather than the explicit or obvious take of other Harlem Renaissance writers.
+George B. Hutchinson argued that while most race literature of the time relied on specific tropes, usually involving a wealthy white father and a black mother, often rooted in Southern slave history, Larsen’s work was unique because it was rooted in her own "invisible" personal history: the child of a working-class white Danish immigrant and a black Caribbean father, with no ancestral ties to the American South:

+The theme of 'mulatto' tragedy had a long history in American fiction, but Larsen’s book veered sharply away from the conventions of novels by both blacks and whites centering on mixed-race protagonists.
+This may have had less to do with a conscious decision to undermine the old models than with the fact that, as far as 'race' literature is concerned, the models available to Larsen bore no resemblance to her personal history.